 Payment by check, money order, or securely via PayPal.
 After March 15, full payment is required at time of registration unless you've arranged an alternate payment plan (see "Alternate Payment Plans" below).

 Cancellation and Refund Policy

 No, don't cancel!
 But seriously, we do understand that sometimes, things happen.
-In that case, please cancel before March 15 for a 50% refund (less $300 non-refundable portion of your deposit).
-If you cancel after March 15, we regret that no refund is available, but your retreat fee may be transferred to another participant if mutually arranged and agreed upon with Elephant Rock.
+After March 15, we regret that no refund is available, but your retreat fee may be transferred to another participant if mutually arranged and agreed upon with Elephant Rock.